 What made them different the second time around?

-In most cases I sold them to an editor who knew me and was familiar with my work.
+In most cases I sold them to editors who knew me and were familiar with my work.
 Once I had forged a solid working relationship with these editors, my back burner stories were happily accepted for publication.